ayushshawnfrost/LeetcodeGrind/Topics/Graph/readme.md

 </span>
 </summary>

-    Can you color a graph in 2 colors, such that no 2 adjcent nodes have same color
+    Can you color a graph in 2 colors, such that no 2 adjcent nodes have same color.
+    IF ANY ODD LENGTH CYCLE IS PRESENT IN A GRAPH ---> GRAPH CAN'T BE BIPARTITE
 </details>

 <details id="Bipartite Graph | DFS">